worldquant-edtech/config/README.md

 Default: `config.get('DB_HOST', "string"): string`

-Return the value of the variable or warn if the variable is not defined in the .env or available via `process.env`.
+Return the value of the variable or throws an error if the variable is not defined in the .env or available via `process.env`.

 ```
 config.get(